 12. Cool Off with a Kawartha Lakes Craft Beer

 You’re sure to work up a thirst while cycling or exploring the Kawarthas so cool off with one of the local craft beers from Bobcaygeon Brewing, Smithavens Brewing Company, Publican House, Manantler and a growing number of other craft breweries.

-12. Listen to Loons at Viamede Resort, a top Kawartha Lakes Resort
+13. Listen to Loons at Viamede Resort, a top Kawartha Lakes Resort

 There’s nothing quite as magical as waking up in the morning, taking a cup of steaming coffee (or a glass of wine in the evening) out to the front porch and listening to loons calling across the water.

 You can experience all this and more at the historic Viamede Resort in Woodview Ontario, around two hours from Toronto, set among tall pines and dense forest.